splewis/get5/documentation/docs/surrender-forfeit.md

 within [the defined time limit](../configuration#get5_surrender_time_limit).
 A team can only vote to surrender if they are [sufficiently behind on points](../configuration#get5_surrender_minimum_round_deficit).

-You can only surrender during the live phase; not during warmup, [veto](../veto) or the knife round.
+You can only surrender during the live phase; not during warmup, [map selection](../veto) or the knife round.

 The surrender feature is [disabled by default](../configuration#get5_surrender_enabled).